JuliaGraphics/ColorSchemes.jl/README.md

     draw(-0.4 + 0.6im, 1200)

+### Saving colorschemes as images ###

-Sometimes you want to save a colorscheme, usually just a pixel high, as an image.
+Sometimes you want to save a colorscheme, which are usually just a pixel thick, as an image.
 You can do this with `colorscheme_to_image()`.
-The second argument is the number of repetitions for each color, the third is the number of rows.
+The second argument is the number of repetitions of each color in the row, the third is the number of rows.
 The function returns an image which you can save using FileIO's `save()`:

     (using FileIO, ColorSchemes, Images, Colors)